 An HE AP STA with dot11HESubchannelSelectiveTransmissionImplemented true shall set the HE Subchannel Selective Transmission Support field in the HE Capabilities element it transmits to 1.
 A 20 MHz-only non-AP HE STA with dot11HESubchannelSelectiveTransmissionImplemented true shall set the HE Subchannel Selective Transmission Support field in the HE Capabilities element it transmits to 1.
 Otherwise, a non-AP HE STA shall set the HE Subchannel Selective Transmission Support field in the HE Capabilities element it transmits to 0.

-A TWT requesting STA with dot11HESubchannelSelectiveTransmissionImplemented equal to true may set one bit in the TWT Channel field of the TWT request frame to 1 to request a secondary channel that is permitted for the RU allocation, when a TWT responding STA has set the HE Subchannel Selective Transmission Support field to 1 in the HE Capabilities element it transmits.
-The secondary channel requested in the TWT request frame shall not be outside of the BSS bandwidth.
+A TWT requesting STA with dot11HESubchannelSelectiveTransmissionImplemented equal to true may set one bit in the TWT Channel field of the TWT request to 1 to request a secondary channel that is permitted for the RU allocation, when a TWT responding STA has set the HE Subchannel Selective Transmission Support field to 1 in the HE Capabilities element it transmits.
+The secondary channel requested in the TWT request shall not be outside of the BSS bandwidth.

-After receiving the TWT request frame of which the TWT Channel field has a nonzero bit value, a TWT responding STA with dot11HESubchannelSelectiveTransmissionImplemented equal to true may set one bit in the TWT Channel field of the TWT response frame to 1 to indicate a secondary channel that is permitted for the RU allocation.
-The secondary channel indicated in the TWT response frame shall not be outside of the BSS bandwidth.
+After receiving the TWT request of which the TWT Channel field has a nonzero bit value, a TWT responding STA with dot11HESubchannelSelectiveTransmissionImplemented equal to true may set one bit in the TWT Channel field of the TWT response frame to 1 to indicate a secondary channel that is permitted for the RU allocation.
+The secondary channel indicated in the TWT response shall not be outside of the BSS bandwidth.

-During the negotiated trigger-enabled TWT SPs, an HE AP that is under the TWT agreement shall allocate an RU in a secondary channel specified in the TWT Channel field of the TWT response frame and follow the RU restriction rules defined in 28.3.2.8 (RU restrictions for 20 MHz operation) when allocating an RU in an HE MU PPDU or for an HE TB PPDU to a non-AP STA that is under the TWT agreement.
+During the negotiated trigger-enabled TWT SPs, an HE AP that is under the TWT agreement shall allocate an RU in a secondary channel specified in the TWT Channel field of the TWT response and follow the RU restriction rules defined in 28.3.2.8 (RU restrictions for 20 MHz operation) when allocating an RU in an HE MU PPDU or for an HE TB PPDU to a non-AP STA that is under the TWT agreement.

-During the negotiated trigger-enabled TWT SPs, the non-AP STA that is under the TWT agreement shall move to a secondary channel specified in the TWT Channel field of the TWT response frame.
+During the negotiated trigger-enabled TWT SPs, the non-AP STA that is under the TWT agreement shall move to a secondary channel specified in the TWT Channel field of the TWT response.
 The non-AP STA shall not access the medium on the secondary channel using a DCF and EDCAF.
 After moving into a new operation channel, the non-AP STA in order to transmit shall perform CCA until a frame is detected by which it can set its NAV, or until a period of time equal to the NAVSyncDelay has transpired, whichever is earlier.
 A STA that receives a PPDU on the secondary channel shall update its NAV according to 27.2.4 (Updating two NAVs).

 The negotiated trigger-enabled TWT SPs shall not overlap with the TBTTs at which the TWT responding STA schedules for transmission DTIM Beacon frames.
 The TWT responding STA shall ensure that all negotiated trigger-enabled TWT SPs that are overlapping in time use the same secondary channel.